FAO Country Profiles: Background

-FAO has always highlighted information and Knowledge sharing as priority areas in fighting hunger and achieving food security.
-In this context, FAO identified that countries could improve their national programmes on agriculture and food security if they could access FAO's information through a cross-sectoral (or interdisciplinary) country-based approach.
-However, despite the existence of a large number of country-based information systems in FAO, the information managed by the various systems lacked integration.
-Information tended to be generated and used in a circumscribed manner and tailored to a specific system, department or sector.
+FAO has highlighted information and knowledge sharing as priority areas in fighting hunger and achieving food security.
+In this context, FAO identified countries could improve their national programs on agriculture and food security if they accessed FAO's information through a cross-sectoral (or interdisciplinary) country-based approach.
+Despite the existence of a large number of country-based information systems in FAO, the information managed by the various systems lacked integration.
+Information was generated and used in a circumscribed manner and tailored to a specific system, department or sector.

-The FAO Country Profiles portal, initially called FAO Country Profiles and Mapping Information System, was launched in 2002 responding to the Organization's need to provide FAO web site's users an easy to use mechanism to find FAO country-specific information without the need to search individual FAO web sites, databases or systems.
+The FAO Country Profiles portal, initially called FAO Country Profiles and Mapping Information System, was launched in 2002 responding to the Organization's need to provide FAO website users with an easy-to-use mechanism to find FAO country-specific information without the need to search individual FAO web sites, databases or systems.
 The system was designed to integrate analytical and multilingual information with thematic databases and digital map repositories and to facilitate access to information on multiple factors contributing to national food insecurity.

 Since its launch, the system has grown by incorporating more and more data sources.
 This was achieved thanks to a corporate effort to reduce information silos and the adoption of international standards for country-based information management throughout the Organization.

 Country Profiles

 The methodology behind the FAO Country Profiles is rather simple; it links, reuses and repackages data and information from most relevant existing FAO databases and systems.

 The FAO Country Profiles covers current FAO Members and Associated Nations.
-Once a country is selected, the portal presents to the user documents, news feeds, statistical data, project details and maps from relevant FAO databases and systems for the selected country and categorized according to thematic areas.
+Once a country is selected, the portal presents to the user documents, news feeds, statistical data, project details and maps from relevant FAO databases and systems for the selected country, categorized according to thematic areas.

 The thematic areas are grouped in two categories: